 |Moderato||Speed Walking Speed|

-Most popular western music is built off of repetition.
+Most popular western music is built on repetition.
 Repetition is the key to creating songs that “stick” to a listener.
-A pattern, also known as a musical phrase, is what creates the structure of a song.
+A pattern, also known as a musical phrase, creates a song’s structure.

 Think of your verse, chorus, bridge, etc. All of these parts are made up of variations of patterns and repeating phrases.